chrisgrieser/obsidian-extra-md-commands/README.md

 This plugin has been created by @pseudometa#9546 ([Discord](https://discord.gg/veuWUTm)) aka [@pseudo_meta (Twitter)](https://twitter.com/pseudo_meta) aka Chris Grieser (rl).
 In my day job, I am a PhD student in sociology, studying the governance of the app economy.
 If you are interested in this subject, check out [my academic homepage](https://chris-grieser.de/) and get in touch.

 [^1]: MacOS uses `cmd`, Windows and Linux use `ctrl`.
+[^2]: Multicolor Highlighting is a form of custom syntax used by some themes like [Sanctum](https://github.com/jdanielmourao/obsidian-sanctum) or [Shimmering Focus](https://github.com/chrisgrieser/shimmering-focus).